palanivelu-lab/palanivelu-lab.github.io/_members/warman.md

 description: "Cedar earned his PhD at Oregon State University, where he worked with Dr. John Fowler to develop a high-throughput maize ear phenotyping system to track reproductive mutant fitness.

-Cedar is interested in creating new methods for understanding how genetic variation influences a plant's fitness in response to environmental stress."
+Cedar is interested in creating new methods for understanding how genetic variation influences a plant's fitness in response to environmental stress.

+"
 ---